-Durham County Library is excited to offer 3D printing to our patrons.
+Durham County Library is excited to offer 3D printing to our patrons at the MakerLab @ Northgate Mall.
 Please review the following frequently asked questions prior to submitting your print job.

 Why is the library offering 3D printing?

 The library has always been a collective resource for our community by offering different types of services and technologies.
 From the days of typewriters to the first laser printers, public copiers and internet computers, libraries have been the place where many members of the community are introduced to new technology.

 By offering an Open MakerDay at the library’s MakerLab @ Northgate Mall we are inviting you to discover your most creative self by learning how to design objects and meet and work together with other members of our community.
 Drop in anytime during the MakerDay.
 No appointment necessary.